CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Basic Example

 The example below shows a basic MLAG configuration, where:
-- leaf01 and leaf02 are MLAG peers.
+- leaf01 and leaf02 are MLAG peers
-- Three bonds are configured for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port.
+- Three bonds are configured for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port

-{{< img src = "/images/cumulus-linux/mlag-config.png" >}}
+{{< figure src="/images/cumulus-linux/mlag-config.png" width="450" >}}

 {{< tabs "TabID607 ">}}